 The Company is subject to risks and uncertainties as a result of the war in Ukraine that commenced in February 2022.
-The severity of the impact will depend on the Company's abilities to advance its Phase 2 clinical trial for ANA001 at clinical trial sites outside of Poland and Ukraine.
+As the Company closed enrollment in its Phase 2 clinical trial for ANA001, it did not ultimately conduct a portion of the clinical trial in Poland and Ukraine.